Toll Free: 1-800-567-2600

 The Municipality of the County of Richmond is required to conduct a Governance and Boundary Review.
 Section 369(1) of the Municipal Government Act states that in 1999 and 2006, and every eighth year thereafter, all municipal councils in the province must conduct a study to assess the size of its Council and the boundaries of polling districts from which Councillors are to be elected.

-Richmond County is currently divided into five electoral districts and residents are served by five elected representatives consisting of three Councillors, one Deputy Warden, and one Warden (see electoral boundary image below).
-Regular review of council size and electoral boundaries is required to assess the appropriateness of council representation and ensure balanced representation the distribution of population changes.
-Following the 2014 review of council size and boundary arrangements in Richmond County, the Nova Scotia Utility and Review Board reduced council size from ten to five.
+Richmond County is currently divided into five electoral districts and residents are served by five elected representatives consisting of three Councillors, one Deputy Warden, and one Warden (see electoral boundary image here).
+Regular review of council size and electoral boundaries is required to assess the appropriateness of council representation and ensure balanced representation as the distribution of population changes.
+Following the 2014 review of council size and boundary arrangements in Richmond County, the Nova Scotia Utility and Review Board reduced the County’s council from ten to five members.
 Richmond’s first five-member Council was elected in 2016 and the current Council was elected in 2020.

 The current Richmond County Governance and Boundary Review is following a two-phase process prescribed by the Nova Scotia Utility and Review Board (NSUARB) in their Municipal Boundaries User Guide.
 The phases are:

-In the first phase, Stantec will compare the size of Richmond County Council to other Nova Scotia municipalities, consult with current Council members, and consult the public through the online survey to which you can link below as well as through a public meeting to be held in St. Peter’s on August 9.
-Our objective will be to assess views concerning Richmond’s current council size and the desire to maintain it, decrease its membership further, or increase its membership.
+Stantec is now conducting the second phase of the project.
+In the first phase, Stantec compared the size of Richmond County Council to other Nova Scotia municipalities, consulted with current Council members, and consulted the public through an online survey, and a public meeting held in St. Peter’s on August 9.
+The outcomes of these research and consultation initiatives are summarized in our recently completed Council Size Report.
+As stated previously on this site, our objective is to assess views concerning Richmond’s current council size and the desire to maintain it, decrease its membership further, or increase its membership.